-Complex, lengthy projects are composed of a myriad of meeting types: Weekly Status Updates, Proposed Scope Changes, Risk Assessments, Budget Status, Staffing Review and more.
+Complex, lengthy projects are composed of a myriad of meeting types: Weekly Status Updates, Proposed Scope Changes, Risk Assessments, Budget Status, Staffing and more.

 Each has its own purpose and expected outcome.
 Make sure, as the meeting leader, that you can articulate why you’re having the meeting and what you expect to achieve.
 As you build out your meeting agenda, you should be able to mentally align each topic, discussion and task with your stated purpose.

 “Everyone you invite to your meeting should align to its purpose.
 If they don’t, they shouldn’t be there – return that hour to the company.” says Amit Raman, Program Manager at Paypal.

 For ad-hoc or one off meetings, explicitly stating the purpose and expected outcome at the beginning gets everyone on the same page and aligned in their thinking.
 For recurring meetings, it’s useful to revisit the meeting’s purpose every other meeting to ensure everyone remembers why this meeting occurs.